San Luis Obispo DUI Attorneys

 3. You must pay the DMV $125.00.

 Once all 4 of these conditions are met, first time DUI offenders will be eligible for a restricted license to drive to work, and to the mandatory alcohol classes.
-Alternatively, for DUI arrests occuring on January 1st 2019 or later an additional option of having an ignition interlock device installed in your car can qualify you to drive without being restricted to an from work.
+As discussed above, For DUI arrests occurring on January 1st 2019 or later an additional option of having an ignition interlock device installed in your car can qualify you to drive without being restricted to an from work.
 One of the advantages of hiring a DUI lawyer to represent you is that they can help you through this process of securing a restricted license.
 Those who elect to use the public defender will have to figure all of this out on their own.
 Do yourself a favor and consult with a San Luis Obispo DUI Attorney if you need your license to drive following a DUI arrest especially in San Luis Obispo.

 Question: Is a Restricted License Available to Me on a Second DUI?